Bibliothèque Nationale de France

 Built atop the site of a former wine depot, this large, well-landscaped park is a great place to break for a picnic and let the kids run...

 This floating boîte (club) aboard a three-masted Chinese junk with a couple of world voyages under its belt bobs beneath the...

 11 quai François Mauriac, 13e · interesting places nearby

 Bibliothèque Nationale de France information

-With four glass towers shaped like half-open books, the 1995-opened National Library of France was one of President Mitterand’s most ambitious and costliest grands projets .
+With four glass towers shaped like half-open books, the National Library of France, opened in 1995, was one of President Mitterand’s most ambitious and costliest grands projets .
 Some 12 million tomes are stored on 420km of shelves and the library can accommodate 2000 readers and 2000 researchers.
 Excellent temporary exhibitions (entrance E) revolve around ‘the word’ – from storytelling to bookbinding and French heroes.
 Exhibition admission includes free same-day access to the reference library.